bafflingscience/goodtech.tips/content/posts/notes/note.embed-yt-hugo.md

 ---
 Title: "Embed a YouTube Video in your Hugo Blog Post.
-A Tutorial for Dimwits"
+A Guide for the Simple Minded"
 date: 2021-01-14T12:37:13-05:00
 draft: false
 showTOC: false